 Sometime in the spring of 1999, Fanning told a group of fellow coders, including Jordan Ritter who would go on to join the project, about an idea he’s working on.

 Later that year, in the summertime, Fanning’s uncle John Fanning, a successful entrepreneur who pioneered online chess, incorporated Napster as a company.
 The problem: he did so without anyone’s approval.

 During that same time period, Napster was finally launched into beta.
-In early interviews with the press, John Fanning was presenting himself as the CEO of the company.
+In early interviews with the press, John Fanning was even presenting himself as the CEO of the company.

 In the meantime, Shawn Fanning and the rest of the team moved Napster’s headquarters from Boston to San Mateo, California, to be closer to the Valley.
 They had previously raised $50,000 in seed funding to be able to finance that move.

 While the founding team was debating whether they should re-incorporate and hire a new CEO, Napster began taking off like a wildfire.
-Thousands of people, largely as a result of word-of-mouth, began using the software to exchange files (all while Napster remained in its beta phase).
+Thousands of people, largely as a result of word-of-mouth, started using the software to exchange files (all while Napster remained in its beta phase).

 A few weeks later, Ron Conway via his VC fund SV Angel, poured another $200,000 into the business to help them finance their rising employee and server cost.

 Napster, in large parts, was enabled by the Digital Millenium Copyright Act of 1998 that allowed search engines to link to MP3 files and make them indexable.
 However, they were required to immediately remove links to copyrighted music following proper notification.

 Unfortunately, Napster’s exponential growth also became its biggest detriment.
 At some point, there were just too many files to keep track of, thus making it impossible to properly remove them.